Brazil Mato Grosso do Sul

 Formoso Plecos (Hypostomus froehlichi) resting on the rocky shelfs of the river bank down to about 10 meters.
 Threespot leporinus (Leporinus friderici) and Piraputanga (Brycon hilarii) normally stays from 5 meters and up.

-Two Spotted Pike Cichlid (Crenicichla lepidota) ready to breed.
+Two Spotted Pike Cichlid Saxatilia lepidota (Formerly Crenicichla lepidota) ready to breed.
 This fish is around 12 cm TL.

 Pure inspiration for aquascaping.
 The aquatic plants here are: Stargrass (Heteranthera zosterifolia) and Brazilian moss (Vesicularia dubyana).
 The ancient volcanic rock is formed from lava erupted from underground activities.